microsoft/industry/healthcare/solutions/powerPlatform/readme.md

 Dynamics users.
 Creation can be restricted to only global and service admins via a tenant setting
 * An environment can have one or zero database (Dataverse) instances
 * Environments act as security boundaries allowing different security needs to be implemented in each environment
+* Environments can be created with - or without Dynamics 365 application templates available in the tenant
+* Dynamics 365 applications takes a dependency on environments with Dataverse provisioned

 ### Design recommendations

 * Rename the Default environment to clarify the intent, e.g., "personal productivity"
 * Disable self-service of Environment creation, both for Production and Sandbox as well as Trials, and limit this to selected Power Platform admins as this can potentially cause capacity constraints in the tenant
 * Enable a process for the organization to request new environments.
 Either establish and implement the process yourself, or leverage the ["Center of Excellence starter kit"](https://docs.microsoft.com/power-platform/guidance/coe/starter-kit) which provides a solution that can be imported to a dedicated environment to facilitate this, together with other core capabilities.
+* As part of the Environment creation process, ensure auditing, DLP policies, and RBAC are included so the environments can be used safely
 * Have dedicated environments (dev, test, and prod) for management, monitoring, and analytics, that is managed and operated by the Power Platform admins, providing core capabilities for the Power Platform as a whole
-* Create dedicated environments for test, development, and production for the Healthcare solutions in the same region, which allows ease of maintenance and validation of changes, such as release wave updates which is per environment
+* Create dedicated environments for test, development, and production for the industry solutions in the same region, which allows ease of maintenance and validation of changes, such as release wave updates which is per environment
-* The production and development environments for Healthcare must be of type "production", while test environments could be of type "sandbox" to simplify reset process for testing purposes.
+* The production and development environments for industry solutions must be of type "production", while test environments could be of type "sandbox" to simplify reset process for testing purposes.
 * Limit high privilege access by using an AAD Security Group with PIM for admin access to the environments
 * Create DLP policies to limit data flow between trusted MSFT connectors and 3rd party APIs, aligned with your organizational requirements
 * Manage the correct number of environments in the tenant to avoid sprawl and conserve capacity
 * Enable auditing for your tenant and environments to understand usage and available capacity
+* For industry solutions (e.g., Healthcare, Financial Services Industry), deploy all Dynamics 365 applications to the same environment(s), and avoid creating islands of data that will be complex to combine later
+* Only split solutions across different environments if there's data or security constraints

 ## Data